THE CO-OP CERTIFICATE PROGRAM

 Between co-op assignments

-On return to campus following each rotation, you will meet with your coordinator to discuss your recent co-op experience.
+On return to campus following each rotation, you will meet with our office to discuss your recent co-op experience.
 A grade of "credit" is then assigned for the past work period, and it is recorded on your permanent record in the Office of the Registrar.
-This is also the time for you to determine if you want to pursue another co-op.

 WE ARE ALWAYS HERE TO HELP